shibacomputer/txt/README.md

 I can't stress this enough.
 This needs a lot of work, the code needs a huge cleanup, I need to write tests and it needs other eyes on it.

 ## Why?
-It's pretty simple – I don't like the majority of text editors that exist today.
-I either don't trust them enough to sync between devices, they lack features I really want, or they're trustworthy and feature-rich but difficult to use.

 Txt is an opinionated statement on the relationship between personal work, data management and interaction.
-In my considerations building this, I'm trying to make sure it's really useful on a day to day basis without any sort of platform lock in.
-This MVP focuses on text entry, but 1.0 will include image embeds and management.
+In my considerations designing and building this, I'm trying to make sure it's really useful on a day to day basis without any sort of platform lock in.
+The beta focuses on text entry, but 1.0 will include image embeds, management, document histories and a few other features.
 We'll see where this goes from there.

 Choosing GPG and the filesystem as the app's foundation is deliberate.
-Rather than build a database, it relies on the filesystem.
+Rather than build a database, Txt relies solely on the filesystem.
 Anything you make with Txt can be read and reviewed somewhere else.
-There is no import/export tool, because you don't need one.
+On computers that are already set up with GPG, your work is accessible at a system level if you add the key to your GPG keychain.
+There is no import/export library tool, because adding one would be redundant.
 Everything used is off the shelf.

 ### Threat model
 I'll write more on this later, but basically Txt is designed to allow you to store data in untrusted locations, such as a cloud service or on a USB stick.

 The app assumes your currently running host system isn't compromised.
-In the MVP, your passphrase is managed by your OS's keychain.
-The MVP won't stop you from creating a terrible passphrase and using that.
-This will change.
-For now, the goal is that, provided you take some basic steps to protect yourself (eg, taking care of your metadata and choosing a strong passphrase), it should be possible to store your work on untrusted infrastructure.
+In the beta, your passphrase is managed by your OS's keychain.
+The beta won't stop you from creating a terrible passphrase and using that.
+This will change and as I develop this further I will likely add alternate forms of authentication, eg physical keys or webauthn or something else.
+For now, the goal is that, provided you take some basic steps to protect yourself (eg, taking care of your metadata and choosing a strong passphrase), it should be possible to store your work on untrusted infrastructure as long as a readable "Last Accessed" property is not something you need protected.

 Finally, Txt does not protect anything that isn't stored by your filesystem.
 Your metadata - including the filenames of your work – is available to anyone who has access to the disk.

+### Connectivity and Consent
+Much like the app's stances on encryption and data portability, Txt will also treat all connection requests, like HTTPS, as a privilege.
+Txt uses a small [auto-updater](https://github.com/electron/update-electron-app/), served from Txt's website and for beta this is enabled by default.
+Before 1.0, Txt will allow its operator to completely block all connections.
+In this case, Txt's interface will explicitly ask for consent from its operator to connect to the internet to look for updates.

+Txt contains no analytics and no logging.
+Outside of planned export and collaboration functionality, denying all connectivity should result in minimal feature degredation.

+### Decentralisation
+There are a number of projects in the works that seek to demonstrate collaborative document editing in a decentralised ecosystem.
+This is a major feature under consideration for Txt.

+In a typical ecosystem, the legal or operational risk is centralised and the responsibility of an organisation through security and governance practices.
+In almost all p2p collaboration cases, these projects shift this risk onto their users by failing to devise solutions for individual privacy when participating as a node.
+The assumption that user privacy is an optional extra (and the related dismissal of criticism as paranoia) results in two outcomes: unsafe protocols being used in [unintended situations](https://blog.datproject.org/2017/12/10/dont-ship/) (eg as political tools), or apps and protocols running afoul of legislation simply through their design (eg the GDPR).

+In much the same way as Txt respects connectivity as a privilege, communication and identification should be an empowering component to an author's interaction and self identity within a network.
+Txt will not ship with decentralised collaboration, but work will continue on this problem.

 ## Features
 ### Planned for beta